-Shenzhen's urban villages, which persist as ritual spaces despite rapid urbanization.
+(Oakes, 2020)examines heritage and ritual in Shenzhen's urban villages, which persist as ritual spaces despite rapid urbanization.
 These villages transform tradition into heritage sites, blending secular and religious realms.
 They reveal how urbanization reshapes, rather than erases, ritual life, sustaining a "ritual economy" through heritage, tourism, and revival.
+(Oakes, 2020)

-(Oakes, 2020) Huanggagng has over 2,000 years of history and is rich in tourism and cultural resources.
+(Ke, 2017)explains that Huanggagng has over 2,000 years of history and is rich in tourism and cultural resources.
 Huangmei Opera, originating in Huangmei County within Huanggang, is renowned as one of China's five major traditional operas, alongside Peking, Yue, Ping, and Henan operas.
 This article analyzes Huangmei Opera culture and Huanggang's existing tourism assets to develop a unique locel to urism and cultural industry that highlights the artistic appeal of Huangmei Opera while integrating the region's rich tourism resources.
 (Ke, 2017)